N5GEH/n5geh.platform/README.md

    Once the nodes are part of one cluster, you can check their availability using:

         docker node ls
-4. If the connection between the nodes failed we recommend to check your firewall and network settings.
+3. If the connection between the nodes failed we recommend to check your firewall and network settings.
 Once the swarm is successfully formed you can create an overlay network in which all containers will be put in.

-        docker network create fiware_backend-d overlay
+        docker network create fiware_backend -d overlay

-5. After that, run the following command on the manager node to start your stack:
+4. After that, run the following command on the manager node to start your stack:

         docker stack deploy -c docker-stack.yml <NameOfYourStack>
    where the NameOfYourStack is a custom name you can give your stack.
 You can start different stacks using different names in order to be able to manage your stacks individually.

-6. In case you want to terminate your swarm, simply type:
+5. In case you want to terminate your swarm, simply type:

         docker stack rm <NameOfYourStack>

+6. Start portainer using

+        docker stack deploy -c portainer.yml portainer

+    After a few minutes, portainer should be accessible via http://yourIP:9000.
+Enter a valid admin password.

 ## Get Grafana running

-After successfully launching the platform, Crate DB needs to be linked to Grafana for using its time series analytics tool/for data visualisation.
-Since Grafana is listening on port 3001, it can be accessed at http://localhost:3001/login.
+After successfully launching the platform, CrateDB needs to be linked to Grafana for using its time series analytics tool/for data visualisation.
+Since Grafana is listening on port 3001, it can be accessed at http://yourIP:3001/login.
 In order to use the application, a login is required first.
 You can do this using your personal account or a standard Grafana administrator user who has full permissions.
 The default login details are:

         username: admin
         passwort: admin

 After logging in, visit: http://"yourIP":3001/datasources to connect to your database and select the type PostgreSQL.
-Replace "yourIP" with the IP address of your VM or "localhost" if you use WSL.
-If you use a swarm you can use either (accessible) IP of any node in your cluster.
-For further configuration, the following data should be taken over:
+For further configuration, the following data should be taken over.

+**Note:** Currently, there might be no data in your CrateDB yet.
+In order to put data into your database, either follow our tutorial [from sensor to application](https://github.com/N5GEH/n5geh.tutorials.from_sensor_to_application) or FIWARE's [time series tutorial](https://github.com/FIWARE/tutorials.Time-Series-Data/):

         name: CrateDB
         host: crate:5432